Berichte 2020

 This phase two is provisionally valid until June 2nd.

-In the Phase three, which applies throughout June, restaurants, hotels and cultural institutions will be reopened, but with the condition that alcohol may only be consumed in private areas.
+In the phase three, which applies throughout June, restaurants, hotels and cultural institutions will be reopened, but with the condition that alcohol may only be consumed in private.
 Hopefully, church events will then be allowed again (with restrictions).

 However, these three additional phases can be shortened or extended due to special circumstances.
 However, Namibia now has a 4-phase plan that people can follow.